 For the final stage….

 Stage 3 – Core Practitioner Training – at this stage many people take a Diploma in counselling, which consists of in-depth training based on internationally recognised standards.
-This stage of training usually takes one year full-time and will involve classroom and placement based learning.
+This stage of training usually takes one year full-time or 2-3 years part-time and will involve classroom and placement based learning.

 BACP have a list of accredited diplomas on their website which you can view here:

 Midwives have a very privileged role because they are responsible for helping mothers deliver their babies safely into the world – and there is no delivery more special than the gift of life!